StAwN74/essential-classic-games-v2.5/README.md

 This app runs games and saves your best scores into a database.
 No special config needed.
 Stats are now displayed on the web!
 This page will soon be responsive, and include a forum.
 -> https://www.stawn.live
+You have the right to claim the deletion of your user account.
 Contact me here for any question or request.

 ## Requirements